omkarbhanji/Smart-Mandi/README.md

 Project Routes:

 1. http://localhost:5000/api/inventory - GET (All inventory records for the farmer who has logged in).
-2. http://localhost:5000/api/inventory - POST (Add anu new crop to inventory)
+2. http://localhost:5000/api/inventory - POST (Add any new crop to inventory)

 3. http://localhost:5000/api/users/register - POST (Register new farmer)
 4. http://localhost:5000/api/users/login - POST (login)